Are sport and exercise sciences students getting feedback they can use?

 How Student Voice Analytics helps you

 Student Voice Analytics turns open-text feedback into trackable priorities for sport and exercise sciences.
-It surfaces sentiment and topics over time, with drill-downs from provider to school and programme, and segment differences by age, mode, disability, domicile, and subject grouping.
-You can compare like-for-like with the wider subject cluster, export concise anonymised summaries to module teams and boards, and monitor on-time rates and feedback quality indicators.
-The platform helps you focus on timeliness, usefulness and criteria clarity, and evidence progress through visible “you said → we did” updates.
+Track sentiment and topics over time, drill down from provider to school and programme, and compare segments by age, mode, disability, domicile, and subject grouping.
+Benchmark like-for-like against the wider subject cluster, export concise anonymised summaries to module teams and boards, and monitor on-time rates and feedback quality indicators.
+Use this to prioritise fixes around timeliness, usefulness, and criteria clarity, and evidence progress through visible "you said → we did" updates.